Publications about Pelham Puppets by David Leech

 He would often get dates and other minor details wrong when trying to recall things I asked him about and he’d just say, “Oh go and ask Joan or Ruth or Sid, they probably remember more than me!”
 He was not concerned about the past.
 His attention was always in the present and his sole aim was to bring the fun and magic of puppetry and puppet theatre to children wherever and whenever he could.

-The result was a very contented and loyal workforce and somehow, thousands of beautiful puppets emerged, each week, from what, on the surface, appeared like organised chaos!
+The result was a very contented and loyal workforce and somehow, thousands of beautiful puppets emerged, each week, from what, on the surface, appeared to viistors, like organised chaos!
 He held a great affection and respect for all who worked for him at the factory, because they were helping him to fulfil his “dream.”

 PELHAM PUPPETS – A Collector’s Guide